Showing posts with label piano. Show all posts

 Please call (931-212-1944)

-Upstairs are the jail cells, the Sheriff's office, and the home.
-You can walk inside the cells that once housed prisoners, which Ave didn't like She would not go inside the prison cell blocks.
+The jail cells, the Sheriff's office, and the home are upstairs.
+You can walk inside the cells that once housed prisoners, which Ave didn't like.
+She would not go inside the prison cell blocks.

-News Paper Article about Sheriff Greg O'Rear killed by a prisoner.
+Newspaper Article about Sheriff Greg O'Rear killed by a prisoner.

-Inside the cell with prisoners
+Inside the cell with the prisoners

 A.L.
 Cantrell Lawrence Co Confederate Veteran